 All these options are great if your interview is happening online.
 But what happens when you have to do the interview over the phone?

 Luckily, all is not lost.
 Much like the wide variety of choices you have for digital calls, there is no shortage of apps and services that you can use to record phones call these days.

 Conference call services, like FreeConferenceCall.com offer a quick and easy way to provide a space for people to call in that allows you to record.
 Uberconference also allows you to do this.

 If these aren’t an option, there are also a slew of phone apps designed to record calls.
 TapeACall is a good place to start.
 For $30 a year you get unlimited recordings of the calls you receive or make.
 It works by creating a connection to their server, where they record everything for you.
-You even have the option of recording a call after it has started, for those times when the person you’re talking suddenly starts saying really smart and insightful things you don’t want to lose.
-Currently, TapeACall is only available for iOs phones.
+You even have the option of recording a call after it has started.
+Currently, TapeACall is only available for iOS phones.

 Rev.com, best known as a transcription service, also has a call recording app available for iOS users.
 Their Call Recorder is free to use and, best of all, you can easily access their transcription service after the call.

-	For Android users, Cube ACR call recorder is a great option.
-Like the Rev call recorder, this one is free to user and captures conversations easily over the phone.
+For Android users, the Cube ACR call recorder is a great option.
+Like the Rev call recorder, this one is free to use and captures conversations easily over the phone.
 Recordings get stored directly to the phone’s hard drive, making it easy to access, listen to, and share.